moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 These measurements were static in the sense that we did not need to change the measurement basis.
 Observed detection pattern determined whether the post-measurement state of the remote quantum systems (either quantum memories or other photons) was $|\Psi^+\rangle$ or $|\Psi^-\rangle$.
 Projection onto two of the four Bell-basis states was achieved probabilistically without actively applying any transformations on the photonic qubits.
-We will see in this Section, that photonic BSA is a very special case in this regard, and that changing the basis of the measurement is an indispensable part of quantum networking.
+We will see in this Section that the photonic BSA is a very special case in this regard, and that changing the basis of the measurement is an indispensable part of quantum networking.
 Entanglement swapping on stationary qubits stored in quantum memories is not possible without applying appropriate unitaries first that change the basis of the measurement.
 There are also cases, where change of basis is required even when dealing with only photonic qubits.
-An example of this are teh so-called all-photonic quantum repeaters, where measurement basis is conditioned on the outcomes of previous measurements, leading to the requirement of very fast basis switching.
+An example of this are the so-called all-photonic quantum repeaters, where measurement basis is conditioned on the outcomes of previous measurements, leading to the requirement of very fast basis switching.

 ## D.1.
 Measurement basics

 We will first discuss quantum measurements in general before discussing concrete implementations and their timing requirements based on their physical implementations.

 __Single-qubit measurements:__
-For simplicty, we begin with measurements on a single qubit before generalizing to two qubit measurements.
+For simplicity, we begin with measurements on a single qubit before generalizing to two qubit measurements.
 Consider a general state of the qubit,
 $$|\psi\rangle = \alpha |0\rangle + \beta |1\rangle,$$
 where $|\alpha|^2+|\beta|^2=1$.